 Don’t miss: Harrods and Hamleys for your Xmas shopping, the famous London sightseeing icons (Buckingham Palace et al.), The National History Museum, London Zoo, Greenwich Observatory and a Harry Potter Studio Tour (a short drive from London).

-Family-friendly digs: We love the location of the Melia White House near Regent’s Park.
-We also like the more wallet-friendly Novotel Tower Bridge Hotel!
+Family-friendly digs: We like the wallet-friendly Novotel Tower Bridge Hotel!

 Direct flights: Singapore Airlines and British Airways

 2. Australia: Surf’s up!
 Have a seafood barbecue and grab a cold beer at the beach

 After a sun-filled Christmas holiday idea?
 Head Down Under with your sunscreen, flip flops and sense of adventure.
 This is a Christmas all about sun, sea and surf.
 Head over to family-friendly Sydney for a sand and city break – don’t forget to swap that roast for a seafood BBQ on Xmas Day!